MG1982/liri-node-app/README.md

 # LIRI NODE APP

 **LIRI = Language Interpretation and Recognition Interface.**
 LIRI is a command line node app that takes in parameters and gives you back data.

-# User commands
+## User commands

-- concert-this
+> #### concert-this
+>
+> - This command uses the bands in town API to search for the users entered Band/Artist.

-- spotify-this-song
+> #### spotify-this-song
+>
+> - This command uses the Spotify API to search for the users Song Name.
+> - If no song name is entered it will return results for "The Sign" by Ace of Base.

-- movie-this
+> #### movie-this
+>
+> - This command uses the OMDB API to search for the users Movie Name.
+> - If no movie name is entered it will return results for "Mr. Nobody."

-- do-what-it-says
+> #### do-what-it-says
+>
+> - This command uses the File-system package to read an external text file and return a result based on its contents.

+##Working Examples Below:##

 **node liri concert-this Tool**
 ![alt text](./images/concertThis.gif "concert-this command example")